zeta1999/korali/doc/mkdocs/docs/plots/plotcmaes.md

 The first quadrant shows 4 graphs plus markers (crosses):

     * | F | (red): F is the best function evaluation of the current generation.
-      Note that the colour of F changes if F smaller 0 (red) and F greater equal 0 (blue).
-Also, the absolute values are plotted since the vertical axis is given in log-scale.
+      Note that the colour of F changes if F is smaller 0 (red) or F greater equal 0 (blue).
+Also, the absolute value of F is plotted since the vertical axis is given in log-scale.

-    * Condition (cyan): This line shows the condition of the covariance matrix at every generation.
+    * Condition (cyan): This line shows the condition of the covariance matrix of the proposal distribution at every generation.
 The condition is given by the ratio of the largest Eigenvalue to the smallest Eigenvalue.
+A large condition number may lead to numerical instabilities, this can be treated by normalizing the domain of the objective variables.

     * || Path || (black):  The evolution path is a measure of the travel direction of the mean of the proposal distribution of CMA-ES.
 The